Germanium-Jeremy/Gheremiah.ai/README.md

 ```

 Core dependencies: `torch`, `numpy`, `tokenizers`, `matplotlib`, `jupyter`.
 Scripts in 01–03 expect to be run from the workspace root (they load `dataset/...` relative paths); notebooks run top-to-bottom.

+## Colab: conversational LM

+The notebook in `07_conversational_lm/07_conversational_lm.ipynb` includes a
+setup cell that downloads Cornell Movie-Dialogs, EmpatheticDialogues, ConvAI2,
+and Tiny Shakespeare, then normalizes the archives into `repositories/_raw` for
+`07_preprocess.py`.
+The same logic is available in
+`07_conversational_lm/colab_setup.py` and is safe to run more than once.

+Set `USE_GOOGLE_DRIVE = True` in that setup cell to mount Drive and save both the
+resumable training state and the final `07_conversational_lm.pt` checkpoint under
+`MyDrive/Gheremiah/models`.
+Leave it `False` to use the runtime's local
+`models/` directory; local files disappear when the Colab runtime is deleted.